jamiescode/android-showcase/README.md

 * Run `./gradlew formatKotlin` to automatically format your code
 * Run `./gradlew lintKotlin` to run ktlint via Kotlinter
 * Run `./gradlew lint` to run Android lint

+How to run the UI tests:
+* Run `./gradlew connectedCheck`